ewinnington/silver-shale-swift/README.md

 # Common tasks in Swift

 It seems that for server side Swift, there's [Perfect](https://www.perfect.org/) as a complete stack and the [IBM swift libraries around Kitura](https://github.com/IBM-Swift).
 I started using the IBM libs for the moment.
+For the

 ## Redis